Chief Oshkosh: Personal life

 Oshkosh married three times.
 He and his first wife, Bambani, had three sons who survived to adulthood: Akwinemi, Niopet, and Koshkanoque.
 He had no surviving children with his second wife, Shakanouiu.
 He and his third wife, Tomokoum, had a daughter, Kinoke.
-He also had at least one adopted son, who was killed on January 1, 1850 in a fight with a white man in Grand Rapids, Wisconsin.
+He also had at least one adopted son, who was killed on January 1, 1850 in a bar fight with a white man in Grand Rapids, Wisconsin.

 Oshkosh had reputation for drinking heavily.
 According to Augustin Grignon, he was "only of medium size, possessing much good sense and ability, but [was] a great slave to strong drink, and two of his three sons surpass[ed] their father in this beastly vice."
 However, a pioneer who knew Oshkosh recalled that while the chief was fond of alcohol, "stories to the effect that he was continually intoxicated are not true."

 Death and burial

 According to his obituary in the Shawano Venture, Oshkosh and two of his sons were under the influence of alcohol when they killed him in a fight in Keshena, Wisconsin, on August 31, 1858.
 His eldest son, Akwinemi, who was involved in the fight, succeeded him as head chief in 1859 and held the role until 1871, when he was deposed and imprisoned for stabbing another man.

 In 1926, the Menominee allowed Oshkosh's remains to be moved to Menominee Park in Oshkosh, Wisconsin, where they were interred at the foot of a monument dedicated to him, covered with an inscribed granite slab.
-Soon after doubts arose as to whether the Menominee had handed over the remains of their revered chief.
+Soon after, doubts arose as to whether the Menominee had handed over the actual remains.
 Some speculate his remains were never removed from the Menominee reservation and a different body was interred at the monument, possibly a woman.
 The monument is usually referred to in city documents as the Oshkosh "burial site" using scare quotes to reflect this.